- PIC MCUs

 The PIC18-Q41 family of microcontrollers (MCUs) integrates intelligent analog capabilities with powerful Core Independent Peripherals (CIPs) for small, high-performance data acquisition and sensor interfacing applications.
 These MCUs are uniquely equipped with an Operational Amplifier (OPA), a 12-bit Analog-to-Digital Converter with Computation (ADCC) and two 8-bit Digital-to-Analog Converters (DACs) to provide you with an ideal starting point for any design where signal amplification, filtering and conditioning is needed.
 Going beyond hardware with our expansive software tool library, you can easily configure peripherals and functions, generate application code and simulate analog circuits prior to hardware prototyping to reduce your development time and speed up your time to market.
 PIC18-Q41 MCUs are well suited for many applications including medical devices, Internet of Things (IoT) edge nodes, wearables, LED lighting, home automation systems, automotive and motor control applications, and industrial process control.
 If a cost-effective MCU with comparable performance is needed, PIC18-Q40 MCUs are a good option.

-The PIC18-Q41 family’s unique combination of peripherals makes it an excellent choice for medical devices, especially for IoT-based medical applications.
+The PIC18-Q41 family’s unique combination of peripherals makes it an excellent choice for medical devices, especially for applications such as Internet of Medical Things (IoMT) edge nodes, telehealth devices, medical wearables, drug delivery devices and motor control applications.
 When you combine the capabilities of this family with our experience as an embedded solutions partner to thousands of medical device companies, you can rest assured that your medical product is prepared to go the extra mile.

 Intelligent Sensing Capabilities